TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

 ### Learning Outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

-* What's the difference is between hashes and arrays?
+* What's the difference between hashes and arrays?
 * How can you create a new hash?
 * How can you populate that hash with data?
-* What is the difference between keys and values in a hash?
+* What are keys and values in a hash?
 * How can you change existing values within a hash?
 * How can you delete existing data from a hash?
 * How can you merge two hashes together?